A Cycle Ride to HDR: Semantics Aware Self-Supervised Framework for Unpaired LDR-to-HDR Image Reconstruction: Method

 \section{Method}

-This section complements \cref{sec:method} in the main paper.
-It provides a concise background on the key concepts employed in our method, \ie, cycle consistency~\cite{zhu2017unpaired}, Large Language Models~\cite{naveed2023comprehensive, xu2021vlm}, contrastive language-image pretraining~\cite{radford2021learning,lisupervision,yee2024clipswap}, and image semantic segmentation~\cite{kirillov2023segment}.
+This section complements Sec.~III in the main paper.
+It provides a concise background on the key concepts employed in our method, \ie, cycle consistency~\cite{zhu2017unpaired}, contrastive language-image pretraining~\cite{radford2021learning,lisupervision,yee2024clipswap}, heuristics~\cite{opencv_library}, and image semantic segmentation~\cite{kirillov2023segment}.
 The section also offers implementation details for the architecture modules.